ArminJo/ServoEasing/examples/README.md

 ## [EndPositionsTest example](https://github.com/ArminJo/ServoEasing/blob/master/examples/EndPositionsTest/EndPositionsTest.ino)
 This example helps you determine the right end values for your servo.<br/>
 These values are required for the `attach(int aPin, int aInitialDegree, int aMicrosecondsForServo0Degree, int aMicrosecondsForServo180Degree)` function, if your servo does not comply to the standard values.
-E.g. some of my SG90 servos have a 0 degree period of 620 µs instead of the standard 544.<br/>
+E.g. some of my SG90 servos have a 0° period of 620 µs instead of the standard 544.<br/>
 This example does not use the ServoEasing functions.

 ## [SpeedTest example](https://github.com/ArminJo/ServoEasing/blob/master/examples/SpeedTest/SpeedTest.ino)
 This example gives you a feeling how fast your servo can move, what the end position values are and which refresh rate they accept.<br/>
+It starts with setting the servo to 90°, to easily put your servos to a reference position.<br/>
 This example does not use the ServoEasing functions.
-Not for ESP8266 because it requires 2 analog inputs.
+Not for ESP8266 because it requires at least 2 analog inputs.